pagebrooks/PowerShell-Profile/README.md

 Install msysgit from: http://code.google.com/p/msysgit

-Install this profile as your default profile by cloning into your PowerShell directory:
+From Git Bash, install this profile as your default profile by cloning into your PowerShell directory:

 ```
-git clone git@github.com:pagebrooks/PowerShell-Profile.git $Env:UserProfile\Documents\WindowsPowerShell
+git clone git@github.com:pagebrooks/PowerShell-Profile.git $HOME\\Documents\\WindowsPowerShell
 ```

 Features